WordPress/gutenberg/docs/data/data-core-edit-post.md

 Active meta box locations.

+### isMetaBoxLocationVisible

+Returns true if a metabox location is active and visible

+*Parameters*

+ * state: Post editor state.
+ * location: Meta box location to test.

+*Returns*

+Whether the meta box location is active and visible.

 ### isMetaBoxLocationActive

 Returns true if there is an active meta box in the given location, or false